By Madeleine Ortiz

 Self-esteem is one of the most important indicators of whether or not a child will reach a goal.
 When a child is put on a diet it reinforces the messages they are likely already hearing from their peers and society at large, that there is something wrong with them.
 Their self-esteem is damaged and their chances of feeling confident and able to achieve is significantly lowered.
 Unfortunately, the effects of diet on self-esteem can follow children into adulthood – and negatively impact what they will be able to achieve in their adult life.

 Diets are not good for children, but being overweight often comes with health complications – so what should parents do?
 Dr. St-Pierre says the first step parents can take is to reach out for support from a healthcare professional.
 She cautions that finding a provider comfortable working with children with excess weight and obesity might be difficult, but don’t give up!
 While looking for a clinic or specialist that will work with children, start making positive changes at home that the whole family can benefit from.
 A few steps she suggests:

-- Avoid bringing ultra-processed foods into the house and focus on having the entire family eat high-quality, minimally-processed and whole foods instead.
+- Avoid bringing ultra-processed foods into the house.
+Focus on having the entire family eat high-quality, minimally-processed and whole foods instead.

-- Limit screen time and enforce bedtime routines and good sleep habits.
+- Limit screen time, and enforce bedtime routines & consistent sleep habits.